Exercise for Truck Drivers: Best Exercises While You’re on the Road

-If strength exercises aren’t your thing, endurance exercises are a great way to stay in shape and gain stamina.
+If strength exercises aren’t your thing, aerobic exercise is a great way to stay in shape and gain stamina.
 Siphiwe Baleka, founder of Fitness Trucking, created a fitness and nutrition program specifically for truck drivers when he was a driver.
 Since then, he has developed various coaching programs and exercise routines for truck drivers to help them lose weight and reduce the associated costs of obesity.
-Baleka recommends exercising 15 minutes per day, while maintaining 75 to 85 percent max heart rate.
+Baleka recommends exercising 15 minutes per day while maintaining 75 to 85 percent max heart rate.
 You can do this anywhere: in a truck stop parking lot, while you’re waiting to pick up a load, and more.
-Exercises like running, jumping jacks, jump roping, pushups, lunges, planks and playing basketball are great for this, or you can even incorporate your dumbbells or kettlebells to really make it a full body workout.
+Exercises like running, jumping jacks, jumping rope, pushups, lunges, planks and playing basketball are great for this, or you can even incorporate your dumbbells or kettlebells to really make it a full body workout.
 Doing a short endurance workout every day is beneficial for your health and your time.
-Coupling exercise with other habits like healthy snacks and meals can help you live a long and healthy life.
+Coupling exercise with other habits like healthy eating (check out these ideas for healthy snacks for truck drivers) can help you live a long and healthy life.

 Looking for a Truck Driving Job?
 Check Out Our Current Driver Opportunities

 At ITS, we are always looking for qualified CDL A drivers to join our team!
 Our drivers get competitive benefits, a 401k option with company match, national healthcare coverage, generous home time, paid holidays, paid time off-and most importantly, respect.
 ITS drivers are more than just a number, they are part of our family.

 We currently have terminals in Nevada, Southern California and Arizona, but we hire for lanes across the country.
 Be sure to check out our jobs page for openings and to join our team today!